 The medieval period saw the whole of Europe gradually convert to Christianity.
 This ushered in an era where different kingdoms and Empires in Europe started actively patronizing the Church and Christian art.

 The result was a rich body of art related to Christianity.
-The most notable form of Christian art in the early medieval period comprised of illuminated manuscripts.
+The most notable form of Christian art in the early medieval period comprised illuminated manuscripts.

-Monks in monasteries all over Europe would diligently pen down Bible and its commentaries in richly adorned, painted and bound volumes, laying the basis of illuminated manuscripts as a chief art form.
+Monks in monasteries all over Europe would diligently pen down Bible and its commentaries in richly adorned, painted, and bound volumes, laying the basis of illuminated manuscripts as a chief art form.

 The period of Gothic art during the 12th to 14th centuries transformed Christian art, leading to the use of realistic elements in Christian art